williamgilpin/howto/using_amd_pod.md

 Note that PyTorch + ROCm cannot be installed with conda (it's not currently supported!), only with pip.
 But this shouldn't be an issue because, when you are within a conda environment with its own pip, you can/should use `pip install` for everything.

 Now, it is very important that you set the correct environment path variables, to be able to talk to the AMD Radeon GPU.
-Simply do `export ROCM_HOME=/opt/rocm-5.7.2` and `export LD_LIBRARY_PATH="/opt/rocm-5.7.2/hip/lib:$LD_LIBRARY_PATH"` making sure to use the correct ROCm that matches your PyTorch installation.
+Making sure to use the correct ROCm version that matches your PyTorch installation, simply do:

+    export ROCM_HOME=/opt/rocm-5.7.2
+    export LD_LIBRARY_PATH="/opt/rocm-5.7.2/hip/lib:$LD_LIBRARY_PATH"

-HIP is simply ROCm's C++ dialect that converts CUDA applications into portable C++ code.
+HIP is just ROCm's C++ dialect that converts CUDA applications into portable C++ code.
 Its interface is designed to reuse the CUDA inferface (and so the syntax should be largely the same) https://pytorch.org/docs/stable/notes/hip.html

 You can check the AMD GPUs using `rocm-smi` in an analogous fashion to NVIDIA's `nvidia-smi` command.
 Also `rocminfo` prints CPU information and `dpkg -l | grep rocm` gives you a list of installed packages for ROCm.